Probability Distributions > Heavy Tailed Distribution / Light Tailed Distribution

 Many real world situations are heavy tailed, including:

-- Web page sizes and computer systems’ workloads (Stanford).
+- Web page sizes and computer systems’ workloads tend to be heavy-tailed (Stanford).

 Heavy Tailed Distribution Examples

-The Cauchy has fatter tails and a taller peak than a normal distribution.
+The Cauchy is similar to a normal distribution, except it has heavier tails and a taller peak.
 It is widely known for the fact that it’s expected value does not exist.

 Log normal distribution.